ianchak/stati/docs-site/site/getting-started/project-structure.md

 ## Configuration Files

-### `stati.config.js`
+### `stati.config.js` (or `stati.config.ts`)

 The main configuration file where you define site metadata, template settings, markdown configuration, and more.
+Use `.ts` for TypeScript projects with full type safety.

 ```javascript
 import { defineConfig } from '@stati/core';